Legal action for libel

 Any legal action for libel is likely to have wide-ranging consequences to your reputation.
 Legal action for libel might help improve, or fix your reputation, or it could destroy it.
 This article will assist you in order to arrive at the right decision, for you.

-If you have found yourself facing an impending attack on your reputation through a threat of publication in the written press in one of the national newspapers or through TV program such as InsideOut of Panorama, there are steps you can take to try and prevent those publications.
-The case of a newspaper article is often difference to that of a TV show.
+If you have found yourself facing an impending attack on your reputation through a threat of publication in the written press in one of the national newspapers or through TV programs such as InsideOut of Panorama, there are steps you can take to try and prevent those publications.
+The case of a newspaper article is often different from that of a TV show.

-In this respect, the courts in England are pro-press, and are often wary of the risk that the grant of an injunction to prevent publication of libellous claims, could be misused by the rich and powerful to try and supress free speech.
-This, however, doesn’t mean that you can never obtain an injunction to stop the publication of libellous claims prior to the publication.
-If the publication is also likely to involve breach of privacy, misuse of private information and, in some cases, even harassment, you might still be able to obtain an injunction prior to the publication.
+In this respect, the courts in England are pro-press and are often wary of the risk that the grant of an injunction to prevent publication of libelous claims, could be misused by the rich and powerful to try and suppress free speech.
+This, however, doesn’t mean that you can never obtain an injunction to stop the publication of libelous claims prior to the publication.
+If the publication is also likely to involve a breach of privacy, misuse of private information and, in some cases, even harassment, you might still be able to obtain an injunction prior to the publication.

 Where the libel is being published or about to be published is an important factor to consider when assessing whether it is worthwhile to commence legal action for libel.
-An article in a national newspaper, with significant readership and with a healthy online presence, could be very damaging long-term because Google tends to consider some newspapers are a reliable source of information, which means they libellous article is likely to climb up on Google search results very rapidly, and potentially stay in that position permanently.
+An article in a national newspaper, with a significant readership and with a healthy online presence, could be very damaging long-term because Google tends to consider some newspapers as a reliable source of information, which means the libelous article is likely to climb up on Google search results very rapidly, and potentially stay in that position permanently.

 Legal action for libel could be expensive.
 How expensive, or how much it would cost to take legal action for libel would depend on the nature of the claim and on how responsive the other parties are to your claim.
 It is true that the significant majority of cases that start as legal action for libel, end up being settled out of court.
 It is estimated that only 5% of legal actions for libel end up in a trial.

-The legal advice needs to be balanced and your legal adviser should be able to set out the principles which would enable you to objectively analyse your situation and to come to a decision which is right for you.
-In term of what the law of libel says, there might be a one size fit all but when it comes to making the actual decision of whether to commence legal action for libel, each case must be judged individually, looking at the entire picture and with multi-dimensional vision.
-You might find there is hardly anyone who is most suited to make this type of decision than you and your lawyer’s job is to provide with you the principles to apply to come to the best decision you possible can.
+The legal advice needs to be balanced and your legal adviser should be able to set out the principles which would enable you to objectively analyse your situation and to come to a decision that is right for you.
+In term of what the law of libel says, there might be a one size fits all but when it comes to making the actual decision of whether to commence legal action for libel, each case must be judged individually, looking at the entire picture and with multi-dimensional vision.
+You might find there is hardly anyone who is most suited to make this type of decision than you.
+Your lawyer’s job is to provide you with the principles and knowledge to come to the best solution you could possibly find.